Language with Vision: a Study on Grounded Word and Sentence Embeddings: Abstract

 \section{Abstract}

-{Language grounding to vision is an active field of research aiming to enrich text-based representations of word meanings by leveraging perceptual knowledge from vision.
-Despite many attempts at language grounding, it is still unclear how to effectively inject visual knowledge into the word embeddings of a language in such a way that a proper balance of textual and visual knowledge is maintained.
+{Grounding language in vision is an active field of research seeking to construct cognitively plausible word and sentence representations by incorporating perceptual knowledge from vision into text-based representations.
+Despite many attempts at language grounding, achieving an optimal equilibrium between textual representations of the language and our embodied experiences remains an open field.
 Some common concerns are the following.
-Is visual grounding beneficial for abstract words or is its contribution only limited to concrete words?
+Is visual grounding advantageous for abstract words, or is its effectiveness restricted to concrete words?
 What is the optimal way of bridging the gap between text and vision?
-How much improvements do we gain by visually grounding textual embeddings?
-The present study addresses these questions by proposing a simple yet very effective grounding approach for pre-trained word embeddings.
-Our model aligns textual embeddings with vision while largely preserving the distributional statistics that characterize word use in text corpora.
-By applying a learned alignment, we are able to generate visually grounded embeddings for unseen words, including abstract words.
-A series of evaluations on word similarity benchmarks shows that visual grounding is beneficial not only for concrete words, but also for abstract words.
-We also show that our method for visual grounding offers advantages for contextualized embeddings as for example generated by BERT \citep{devlin2018bert}, but only when these are trained on corpora of relatively modest size.
-Code and grounded embeddings for English are available at \url{https://github.com/Hazel1994/Visually_Grounded_Word_Embeddings_2}.}
+To what extent is perceptual knowledge from images advantageous for acquiring high-quality embeddings?
+Leveraging the current advances in machine learning and natural language processing, the present study addresses these questions by proposing a simple yet very effective {computational grounding model for pre-trained word embeddings.} Our model effectively balances the interplay between language and vision by aligning textual embeddings with visual information while simultaneously preserving the distributional statistics that characterize word usage in text corpora.
+By applying a learned alignment, we are able to indirectly ground unseen words including abstract words.
+A series of evaluations on a range of behavioural datasets shows that visual grounding is beneficial not only for concrete words but also for abstract words, lending support to the indirect theory of abstract concepts.
+Moreover, our approach offers advantages for contextualized embeddings, such as those generated by BERT \citep{devlin2018bert}, but only when trained on corpora of modest, cognitively plausible sizes.
+Code and grounded embeddings for English are available at\footnote{Accepted in Behavior Research Methods Journal: \url{https://github.com/Hazel1994/Visually_Grounded_Word_Embeddings_2}}.}

 \keywords{Visual Grounding, Multi-modal Word Embeddings, Grounded Cognition, Grounding Abstract Words}